Hubert Selby, Jr.

 While Harry is at least tossed back and forth between worlds, the nameless criminal in The Room sits alone in a remand cell, scheming and dreaming a continual fantasy of revenge and retribution.
 For nearly 300 pages, a man stews in his own bestial juices, and we are privy to his every affliction.

-Here, Selby portrays the most desolate and desperate of men: one whose inferiority is counterpointed by a series of brutal domination fantasies.
-Fabrications such as a brilliant self-defense in a courtroom–after which he’s followed by reporters, is interviewed, and then testifies in a Congressional hearing (in which he plays a leading role)–are interspersed with harrowing scenes of childhood victimization, humiliation, and abuse.
+Here Selby portrays the most desolate and desperate of men: one whose inferiority is compensated by a series of brutal domination fantasies.
+Fabrications such as an ingenious self-defense in a courtroom–after which he’s followed by reporters, is interviewed, and then testifies at a Congressional hearing (in which he plays a leading role)–are interspersed with harrowing scenes of childhood victimization, humiliation, and abuse.
 The tale unfolds with Selby’s impeccable artistry of the obscene, using the most vulgar rhythms of argot with a musical sensitivity and empathic awareness of the downtrodden and forgotten in society.

-The extreme fluctuation between states of inferiority and superiority is a major theme in this portrayal, and the author doesn’t wince from the use of any subject that can be used to drive home the point.
+The extreme fluctuation between states of inferiority and superiority is a major theme in this portrayal, and the author doesn’t flinch from the use of any subject that can be utilized to drive home the point.
 Imagining himself as a sadistic trainer of dogs, the protagonist scrapes their paws clean with a wire brush, wondering “how long it would be before he could see a bit of bone thrusting itself through the mangled flesh.”
-As a result of his examinations, the “animals screamed and yelled until, with constant and considerate lashings, they learned to howl and yelp with great canine artistry.”
-He confronts his own tortured self and describes his agony and misery in similar detail:
+As a result of his obsession, the “animals screamed and yelled until, with constant and considerate lashings, they learned to howl and yelp with great canine artistry.”
+He confronts his own tortured self and describes his misery and agony in similar detail:

 And for krists sake dont smile.
 Whatever you do dont smile.
 Then theyll really get bugged.
 Youll really bring them down.
 All for you.
 Theyll find out whats making you smile and yank it away from you.

-While the trajectory of Harry White’s plight is a broader one–rising to higher success, plummeting to more miserable depths–the nameless petty criminal in The Room is more pitiful, his pain and terror more human.
+While the trajectory of Harry White’s plight is a broader one–rising to higher success; plummeting to more miserable depths–the protagonist of The Room is more pitiful, his pain and terror more human.
 Rather than succumbing to the numbness of a demonic possession, he’s simply left to ponder the futility of life:

 And anyway, whats the use?
 Everything will fall apart eventually anyway.
 Everything always ends up nothing eventually.
 I cant win.
 I just cant seem to win. […]